modo-lv/game-guides/langeskov.md

 ## Introduction

 This is an Achievement guide for "Dr. Langeskov, The Tiger, and The Terribly Cursed Emerald: A Whirlwind Heist" game on Steam.
-It is a spoiler-free guide, created with the purpose of letting you play through the game on your own, but at the same time helping you get all achievements in a single playthrough.
+A spoiler-free guide, created with the purpose of letting you play through the game on your own, but at the same time helping you get all achievements in a single play-through.

-There are other guides out there, but I could not find one that had each room with both a simple checklist without going into details, and a detailed guide in case I got stuck.
+There are other guides out there, but I could not find one that had each room with both a simple, short checklist, and a detailed guide in case I got stuck.
 So I decided to make one.

 ## Before you start

 * You only get to explore most rooms once — when you leave, the door closes and locks behind you.
-The only exceptions are the Weather Control and Backstage rooms, which you go through twice during your playthrough.
+The only exceptions are the Weather Control and Backstage rooms, which you go through twice during your play-through.
 * It's a good idea to completely uninstall and re-install the game if you've played it before.
-There are reports online about previous playthroughs affecting achievements, so a clean reinstall is recommended.
+There are reports online about previous play-throughs affecting achievements, so a clean reinstall is recommended.
-* The game will disable earning achievements if you switch to another program (Alt+Tab) or open the Steam overlay (Shift+Tab) during your playthrough, so you must stay inside the game from beginning to end.
+* The game will disable earning achievements if you switch to another program (Alt+Tab) or open the Steam overlay (Shift+Tab) during your play-through, so you must stay inside the game from beginning to end.
 If you have any other programs running in the background that might pop up a window in front of the game or something like that, make sure to close them down.
 You do *not* have to disable game's overlay in Steam settings (which would also hide the achievement notifications), but you do need to make sure you don't open it.
 * There is a bug that sometimes prevents pretzels from appearing.
 If that happens try restarting or reinstalling the game.